jopemachine-arvis/arvis/documents/action-description.md

 # Action

-You can execute below predefined actions.
+You can use below predefined actions.

 ## script